tom-urkin/FIFO_Memory/README.md

 	In the last iteration, the entire FIFO memory is printed alongside its relevant section (between 'read' and 'write' pointers).
 	In addition, the final mimicked FIFO memory is printed as well to allow visual comparison.

+3. Random read/write operation with different clock frequecies for the read/write domains

 ### Possible Applications